 North Bradley School enters many matches, tournaments, and festivals throughout the year.
 These include football, rugby, netball, tag rugby, cricket, swimming, athletics, hockey, and gymnastics.
 The children enjoy representing their school and being part of a team.
 Classes also enjoy taking part in festivals throughout the year.
 These are opportunities for children to work with other schools in a non-competitive environment.

-Since September 2013, the government pledged a PE budget of approximately £8000 to all primary schools to aid with the teaching of high-quality physical education.
-Recently, the budget was doubled.
+Since September 2013, the government pledged a PE budget to all primary schools to deliver high-quality physical education and activity.
 We are working hard to use the funding to develop teachers' expertise and provide all children with a wide range of sporting opportunities.
 Please see our spending plan in the Inspection and National Information section.